shuttl-io/shuttl-cli/README.md

 ### Mailing list

-To recieve updates, discuss ideas, or just to talk join our mailing list at [https://groups.google.com/a/shuttl.io/forum/?hl=en#!forum/shuttl-tools/new](https://groups.google.com/a/shuttl.io/forum/?hl=en#!forum/shuttl-tools/new)
+To recieve updates, discuss ideas, or just to talk join our mailing list at [https://groups.google.com/a/shuttl.io/forum/?hl=en#!forum/shuttl-tools/new](https://groups.google.com/a/shuttl.io/forum/?hl=en#!forum/shuttl-tools/new) or email us at [shuttl-tools@shuttl.io](mailto:shuttl-tools@shuttl.io)